akpw/efst/README.md

     Mounted: /Volumes/LayeredSecrets
 ```

 This would keep the conf/key file in a dedicated local folder, further enhancing the cloud data security.
-As in the examples above we put both encrypted backends into a single directory (~/Dropbox/.my_secret_folder), another interesting implication is that we now have two interleaved encrypted file systems living alongside in a single place.
-While generally it's a good idea to use dedicated backend storage folders, a configuration like that could be useful for e.g. various plausible deniablity scenarios.
+As in the examples above we put both encrypted backends into a single directory (~/Dropbox/.my_secret_folder), another interesting implication is that now two interleaved encrypted file systems are living alongside in a single place.
+While generally it's a good idea to use dedicated backend storage folders, a configuration like that could be useful for various plausible deniablity scenarios.

 [**EFSC**](https://github.com/akpw/efst#efsc) is a EFST configuration tool for managing EncFS preset configurations that could then be used for creating EncFS config files.
-Out of the box, EFST provide a default built-in configurations that can be viewed with the ```efsc show``` command:
+Out of the box, EFST provide a default built-in configuration that can be viewed with the ```efsc show``` command:

 ```
     $ efsc show -h